How To Earn & Redeem Capital One Miles

 What’s the difference between Venture & Spark miles?

 These points have the same redemption values toward travel, and can be combined if you have both personal and business cards.
-Despite the different branding, for all practical purposes these currencies are identical.
+Despite the different card branding, these currencies are identical.

 How fast do Capital One miles post?

 One thing that makes Capital One miles unique is how quickly these rewards post.
-With other programs, it can take a couple of billing cycles for rewards to post to your account.
+With other programs, rewards can take a couple of billing cycles to post to your account.
 In the case of Capital One:

-• Miles post to your account the same time as your purchase
+• Miles post to your account at the same time as your purchase

 • This even applies to welcome bonuses on cards